Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 #### GTA V scripting/environment modeling (for real, this is not a joke)

-We need training data for neural networks, and it turns out, that they work surprisingly good on the datasets made in GTA V.
+We need training data for neural networks, and it turns out, that they work surprisingly good on the datasets made in GTA V (and GTA V is going to be avialable for free on the Epic Store, which is a nice thing).

 We need a dataset consisting of pictures of roads, filled with cars, taken from the height of 10-30 meters.
 Like this picture:

 ![road from a drone](road.jpg)

+The dataset will be then used to train a neural network to detect bouding boxes around the vehicles.

+**Requirements:**
+- Provide ~100 pictures of a road filled with vehicles, from different angles (you can automate the process, GTA V supports some scripting, but you can use any crazy method that works for you)
+- Pictures must be taken from the height of 10 to 30 meters
+- The vehicles should be varied - different colours, different cars

 #